-The Northern Mine Research Society is a group of people dedicated to the preservation and recording of mining history, Northern referring to the Society's administrative base rather than its field of interest.
-It started as the Northern Cavern & Mine Research Society in 1960, but its members' increasing interest in mining led the Society to change its original name to the present title in 1975.
-Now one of the largest such organizations in Britain, the Society has hundreds of members countrywide and many overseas.
+We are a group of people dedicated to the preservation and recording of mining history, Northern referring to the our administrative base rather than our field of interest.
+We started as the Northern Cavern & Mine Research Society in 1960, but our members' increasing interest in mining led us to change the original name to the present title in 1975.
+Now one of the largest such organizations in Britain, we have hundreds of members countrywide and many overseas.
 Reflecting this, British Mining is Britain's foremost mining history publication.

-The Society is a founder member of the National Association of Mining History Organisations, which acts as a forum for discussion and dissemination of information on all matters of pertinence to its members, with the aim of furthering the study of mining history in all its aspects.
-Generally members are encouraged to follow their own pursuits, but can be introduced to others sharing the same field of interest.
-If you are concerned with industrial archaeology, geology, local/technical/mining history, or are simply fascinated by old mines, the Society cordially invites you to take up membership.
+We are a founder member of the National Association of Mining History Organisations, which acts as a forum for discussion and dissemination of information on all matters of pertinence to its members, with the aim of furthering the study of mining history in all its aspects.
+Generally our members are encouraged to follow their own pursuits, but can be introduced to others sharing the same field of interest.
+If you are concerned with industrial archaeology, geology, local/technical/mining history, or are simply fascinated by old mines, why not come and join us?

 - is open to anyone who is interested in mining etc. Members receive one copy of each publication issued and a newsletter four times a year.
 Other member benefits include a 25% discount on all publications purchased, access to the Society library and records, online copies of back issues of the newsletter, field meetings etc.